USS PC-815

 USS PC-815 was a built for the United States Navy during World War II.
-Its first commander, for about eighty days in 1943, was L. Ron Hubbard, who later became the founder of Scientology.
-After Hubbard was removed from command for conducting unauthorized gunnery practice in Mexican territorial waters, the PC-815 served as a shore patrol vessel off San Diego, California.
+Her first commander, for about eighty days in 1943, was L. Ron Hubbard, who later became the founder of Scientology.
+After Hubbard was removed from command for conducting unauthorized gunnery practice in Mexican territorial waters, PC-815 served as a shore patrol vessel off San Diego, California.